Content Map Terms

 Emergency contraception may cause some side effects.

-• Emergency contraception may cause spotting or mild symptoms like those of birth control pills.
+• Emergency contraception pills may cause spotting or mild symptoms like those of birth control pills.
 It usually doesn't cause nausea.

 • Birth control pills can cause nausea or vomiting.
 In some women, they can also cause sore breasts, fatigue, headache, belly pain, or dizziness.